capejs/capejs/README.md

 });
 ```

-First of all, we *must* define the `render` method for CapeJS components.
+First of all, we *must* define the `render` method for Cape.JS components.
 The role of this method is to create a *virtual* DOM tree.
-CapeJS updates the *real* DOM tree of browsers using this virtual tree.
+Cape.JS updates the *real* DOM tree of browsers using this virtual tree.

 The `render` method should take an argument, which is called *markup builder*.
 When you call its `div` method, a `div` node is added to the virtual DOM tree.